National Standard.

 Governance

-The American Board of First Responder Behavioral Healthcare (FRBH) operates under a formal governance structure designed to preserve independence, impartiality, and public trust.
+The American Board of First Responder Behavioral Healthcare (FRBH) operates under a formal governance structure designed to preserve independence, impartiality, and public trust in its standards-setting and accreditation functions governing organizational safeguards for occupational psychological hazard exposure.

-Authority is formally separated preserve decision independence and structural impartiality across fiduciary oversight, accreditation decision-making, and executive administration.
+Authority is formally separated to preserve fiduciary oversight, accreditation independence, and structural impartiality across governance and administrative functions.

 Board of Directors - Governing Authority